THE FRIENDS OF LYME REGIS MUSEUM

 Come and join us and become part of the Friends community.

-Apart from helping out at the Museum in so many ways we also have a social side which features interesting talks, outings, and lectures on a variety of fascinating topics.
+Apart from helping out at the Museum in so many ways we also have a social side which features interesting talks, outings, and fun fund-raising events for adults and children.
 The degree of your involvement in any or all of these aspects of our work would be entirely up to you.

 Convert your old slides to digital images

 and help raise funds.